cropped-taiuru.png

 About Us

-Why is it important to include Māori governor in the development of AI?
+Why is it important to include Māori governance in the development of AI?

 Combining western ethics and Māori traditional knowledge allows Dr Taiuru to write about and practice Māori AI and Data Ethics which are unique to and benefit Māori.